chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 Retrieve your MongoDB database name by clicking on the MongoLab addon.
 Place the database name into the `src/main/resources/config/application-prod.yml` configuration file in the database field.

+Create a new collection by clicking on the MongoLab addon.
+Click on the `Add collection` button.
+Create a collection named `T_BOOK`.

 Deploy project to Heroku.
 ```